-About Gender Equity and Diversity
+About Gender Equity

-In 1881 it was the first Australian university to admit women to academic courses.
+In 1881 the University of Adelaide was the first Australian university to admit women to academic courses.

 In more recent years the University has made gender equity a key focus area, specifically incorporating gender targets as part of the new Strategic Plan, Beacon of Enlightenment, which sets out the vision for the University over the next decade, as the 150th anniversary approaches in 2024.